Floyd Rose Tremolos for Left Hand Guitars: No-Names, Fakes, Unknowns, and Never Left Handed

 Status: Obsolete

-The "TRS-505" was Takeuchi's version of a single-locking tremolo, similar to the first-version Floyd Rose II, or Fernandes Head Crasher FRT6, released in 1995.
-As with the Floyd Rose II and FRT6, the strings are inserted through dummy string lock screws and are held there by the ball ends.
+The "TRS-505" was Takeuchi's version of the string-through, single-locking Floyd Rose II or Fernandes Head Crasher FRT6, released in 1995.
+As with the Head Crasher FRT6 (1985) and the Floyd Rose II (1986), the strings are inserted through dummy string lock screws at the rear and are held there by the ball ends.
 It is stamped with "TRS-505" on the upper base plate, "Licensed Under Floyd Rose Pats." on the tail, with "Takeuchi" and "Made in Japan" stamped on the block.
 The tremolo arm screws into the block.

 Gotoh Lever Lock Tremolo System